robiul-islam-rubel/python_code_generation/README.md

 ##### Inference
-For inference, you can run any file that starts with infer.
-Remember to run the Codellama-13b file, you need higher ```GPU``` resources.
+You can run any file that starts with infer for inference.
+Remember that to run the Codellama-13b file, you need higher ```GPU``` resources.